-- The NIHR Brain Injury Healthcare Technology Co-operative (HTC) has developed a volunteer register for patients, carers and other interested persons to assist in the development and advance of healthcare technologies.
+- The NIHR Brain Injury MedTech Co-operative: has developed a volunteer register for patients, carers and other interested persons to assist in the development and advance of healthcare technologies.

-- The Cambridge NIHR BioResource: A panel of around 17,000 volunteers, both with and without health conditions, who are willing to be approached to participate in research studies investigating the links between genes, the environment, health and disease.
+- The NIHR BioResource: Join a panel of around 200,000 volunteers, both with and without health conditions, who are willing to be approached to participate in research studies investigating the links between genes, the environment, health and disease.

 - The NIHR Cambridge Clinical Research Facility: A facility for patients and volunteers who are participating in research (both adults and children).
 It supports experimental medicine and early phase research studies.